Ecology of the Amazon rainforest

 Tropical rainforests across the world are highly diverse, but share several defining characteristics including climate, precipitation, canopy structure, complex symbiotic relationships, and diversity of species.
-Every rainforest does not necessarily conform to these characteristics and most tropical rainforests do not have clear boundaries, but may blend with adjoining mangrove forest, moist forest, montane forest, or tropical deciduous forest.
+Every rainforest does not necessarily conform to these characteristics and most tropical rainforests do not have clear boundaries, but may blend with adjoining mangrove forest, moist forest, swamp forest, montane forest, or tropical deciduous forest.
+Such is the case with the Amazon rainforest.

 GEOGRAPHY AND CLIMATE

 Tropical rainforests lie in the "tropics", between the Tropic of Capricorn and Tropic of Cancer.
-In this region sunlight strikes Earth at roughly a 90-degree angle resulting in intense solar energy (solar energy diminishes as you move farther north or south).
-This intensity is due to the consistent day length on the equator: 12 hours a day, 365 days per year (regions away from the equator have days of varying length).
+In this region sunlight strikes Earth at roughly a 90-degree angle resulting in intense solar energy.
+This intensity is due to the consistent day length on the equator: 12 hours a day, 365 days per year.
 This consistent sunlight provides the essential energy necessary to power the forest via photosynthesis.

-Because of the ample solar energy, tropical rainforests are usually warm year round with temperatures from about 72-93F (22-34C),.JPG although forests at higher elevations, especially cloud forests, may be significantly cooler.
-The temperature may fluctuate during the year, but in some equatorial forests the average may vary as little as 0.5F (0.3C) throughout the year.
+Because of the ample solar energy, tropical rainforests like the Amazon are usually warm year round with temperatures from in the 72-93°F (22-34°C) range, although forests at higher elevations, especially cloud forests, may be significantly cooler.
+The temperature may fluctuate during the year, but in some equatorial forests the average may vary as little as a few degrees throughout the year.
 Temperatures are generally moderated by cloud cover and high humidity.

-The moisture of the rainforest from rainfall, constant cloud cover, and transpiration (water loss through leaves), creates intense local humidity.
+Moisture from rainfall, constant cloud cover, and transpiration creates strong local humidity.
 Each canopy tree transpires some 200 gallons (760 liters) of water annually, translating to roughly 20,000 gallons (76,000 L) of water transpired into the atmosphere for every acre of canopy trees.
 Large rainforests (and their humidity) contribute to the formation of rain clouds, and generate as much as 75 percent of their own rain.
-The Amazon rainforest is responsible for creating as much as 50 percent of its own precipitation.
+By some estimates, the Amazon rainforest is responsible for creating as much as 50 percent of its own precipitation.

-The heavy vegetation of the canopy effectively screens light from the forest floor, and in a true (primary) equatorial rainforest, there is little jungle-like ground growth to impede movement.
-Ground vegetation in primary forest is minimal and usually consists mainly of lianas (vines) and tree seedlings.
+The dense vegetation in the canopy effectively screens light from the forest floor, and in undisturbed Neotropical rainforest, there is little "jungle-like" ground growth.
+Ground vegetation in primary rainforest primarily consists of lianas, vines, and tree seedlings.

-An important characteristic of the canopy system is the presence of plants known as epiphytes, that grow on canopy trees.
-Epiphytes are not parasitic because they draw no nutrients away from the host, but use the host tree only for support.
-High in the canopy, epiphytes are better able to access the strong tropical sunlight, which they require for growth.
-Epiphytes have adapted well to their aerial environment, developing various means to collect nutrients from their surroundings, the mechanisms for which are discussed in detail in the canopy section.
+An important characteristic of the canopy system is the presence of plants known as epiphytes that grow on canopy trees.
+Epiphytes use the host tree only for support — they do not draw nutrients away from the host.
+Epiphytes have adapted well to the hotter and drier conditions of the canopy, developing various means to collect nutrients from their surroundings, the mechanisms for which are discussed in detail in the canopy section.

-An additional plant type characteristic of the canopy system is the liana—a sort of woody vine that begins life as a shrub on the forest floor and makes its way up to the canopy by latching on to canopy trees.
+An additional plant type characteristic of the canopy system is the liana, which begins life as a shrub on the forest floor and makes its way up to the canopy by latching on to canopy trees.
 A related plant type, the hemiepiphyte, begins life in the canopy and grows long roots that eventually reach the forest floor.
 Once rooted, hemiepiphytes do not have to rely on capturing nutrients from their canopy surroundings, but can access nutrients from the forest floor.
+The strangler fig is one of the best-known hemiepiphytes.

 Unknown numbers of plants and animals reside in the canopy, the vast majority of which are specifically adapted to life in this leafy world.
-In tropical rainforests, it is estimated that 90 percent of the species that exist in the ecosystem reside in the canopy.
-Since the tropical rainforests are estimated to hold 50 percent of the planet's species, the canopy of rainforests worldwide may hold 45 percent of life on Earth.
+It is estimated that more than 70 percent of rainforest species reside in the canopy.

 INTERDEPENDENCE AND COMPLEX SYMBIOTIC RELATIONSHIPS